97131004/n8n-LocallyExtractFromPDFAndWriteToExcel/README.md

 # n8n - Locally Extract from PDFs And write to excel (.xlsx)

-This n8n workflow automates the extraction of structured data from PDF documents using a local Large Language Model (LLM) with an AI agent.
+This n8n workflow automates the extraction of structured data from PDF documents using a local Large Language Model (LLM) and an AI agent.
 It processes files and saves the results into a formatted Excel spreadsheet.
 The entire process runs fully locally - no data is uploaded to any online service.

 # Workflow